sourcenetwork/docs.source.network/docs/defradb/references/query-specification/mutation-block.md

 }
 ```

 The above example displays the general structure of an insert mutation.
-You call the `createTYPE` mutation, with the given input.
+You call the `create_TYPE` mutation, with the given input.

 ### Input Object Type